LLTrs/measure-height-using-opencv/README.md

   - `yarn build`

-    Build a distributable archive of your p
+    Build a distributable archive of your plugin.

+  - `yarn test